RoiShukrun1/Tech-Tube/README.md

 - User Profiles
 - Commenting and Liking Videos
 - Dark Mode Support

-## New features
-User actions are now processed on a server that stores and retrieves data from a dedicated MongoDB server.
-This enables:
-- Storing new user, video, and comment records.
+- Storing new user, video, and comment records in dedicated server.
-- Recording user actions such as liking, unliking, and subscribing.
+- Recording user actions such as liking, unliking, and subscribing in the server.
-- Supporting data modifications: video titles, descriptions, comment content, and more.
+- Supporting data modifications in the server: video titles, descriptions, comment content, and more.
 - In the side bar menu, users can navigate to their channel page and delete their account.
-- In the main page user can view the 10 most view videos and 10 random videos.
+- In the main page user can view the 10 most view videos and 10 random videos - total 20 videos.
 - New web pages added: publisher channel page and searched videos page.

+## New features
+- Android new publisher page.
+- Connecting all android activities to working with the server.

 # Getting Started